paris-saclay-cds/ramp-board/doc/frontend.rst

 .. image:: _static/img/message.png

-means that you still have to wait until your account is approved before signing up to any challenge.
+it means that you still have to wait until your account is approved before signing-up up to any challenge.

 Otherwise you will be able to see the page with the event information on which